THE BORDERS ROAD RUNNING LEAGUE

 The Borders Road Running League was formed in 1983 by a number of new running clubs in North Wales and the western part of Cheshire.
 The aim was to provide inter-club competition between teams of member clubs on a competitive yet friendly basis.
 This philosophy continues today each winter with 7 races organised in rotation by member clubs for their members.

 The first Borders League race was held on Sunday 4th November 1984 at Tattenhall using the quarter marathon course.
 There were 100 finishers.
-The last two or three seasons have witnessed an explosion in participation levels, with the average number of finishers reaching 350 last season, and an all-time record of 430 being set up at one race.
+The last two or three seasons have witnessed an explosion in participation levels, with the average number of finishers reaching 350 last season, and an all-time record of 430 being set up at one race in 2017-18.

 Clubs interested in joining should, in the first instance, contact the Secretary at email@example.com It should, however, be borne in mind that the increasing participation levels (referred to above) amongst existing member clubs are causing capacity issues at a number of venues.
 Irrespective of this, formal applications will be discussed at the AGM.